kamilsadik/Kreana/README.md

 Source: [Yos Riady, *Bonding Curves Explained*](https://yos.io/2018/11/10/bonding-curves/)

 By taking the area under this curve, we are able to compute the proceeds required in any given transaction.
 In the example below, there are tokenSupply tokens in circulation before the transaction, and a user wishes to buy 10 tokens.
+The user pays proceeds equal to the area under the curve from tokenSupply to tokenSupply+10 in order to buy those tokens

 ![Bonding Curve Transaction](bonding_curve_transaction.jpeg)